DanielNKU/pm-analysis/passwordboss@5.5.5138.0/Data sources/Network Traffic.md

 ## Capturing Network Traffic

-We do not capture network traffic for Password Boss.
+We do not capture network traffic for Password Boss, because it is a local password manager.